nietras/nietras.github.io/_posts/2025-05-16-windows-short-path-names.md

 ---
 layout: post
-title: How to Get Windows 8.3 Short File Names Using FindFirstFile (UNC) and GetShortPathName (local)
+title: How to Get Windows 8.3 Short File Names Using FindFirstFileW (UNC) and GetShortPathName (local)
 ---

 Working with files and directories on Windows, especially on network shares,